 BScKin, MScPT, FCAMPT, CAFCI

-Natalie graduated from McMaster University in 2004 and has worked in many areas including private practice, community care and hospital-based rehabilitation.
-She has taken post-graduate courses in acupuncture, orthopaedics and women’s health and is currently in the final stages of her certification as a Fellow of the Canadian Academy of Manipulative Physiotherapy (FCAMPT).
+BScKin, MScPT, CAFCINatalie graduated from McMaster University in 2004 and has worked in many areas including private practice, community care and hospital-based rehabilitation.
+She has taken post-graduate courses in acupuncture, orthopaedics and women’s health and is currently in the final stages of her certification as a Fellow of the Canadian Academy of Manipulative Physiotherapists (FCAMPT).

 In addition to being a clinician, Natalie is also an educator – instructing in the Master’s of Physical Therapy program at UBC as well as the Internationally Educated Physiotherapist Exam Preparation Program.

-Outside of work Natalie can be found riding her bike, kayak touring and cooking with friends and skiing with her family in the mountains.
+Outside of work Natalie can be found riding her bike, kayak touring, cooking with friends and skiing with her family in the mountains.

-Katrina’s sessions involve the integration of clinical reasoning, hands-on/manual therapy, joint manipulation, dry needling (IMS) and specific therapeutic exercise, with focus on functional movement re-education.
+Katrina’s sessions involve the integration of advanced clinical reasoning, hands-on/manual therapy, joint manipulation, dry needling (IMS) and specific therapeutic exercise, with focus on functional movement re-education.
 She believes in the power of mind-body connection and its consideration to be an important element of comprehensive care.
 She has a special interest in treating runners, yoga practitioners and injuries related to hyper-mobility of the spine.